Men's Mental Health - PICU

 • The patient has a primary diagnosis of Substance misuse and the primary purpose of admission is solely to prevent access to substances

-• The patient has a primary diagnosis of Dementia, Learning Disability and Personality Disorder
+• The patient has a primary diagnosis of Dementia or Learning Disability

 • Patients physical condition is too frail to allow their safe management on a PICU